Save more with fun money saving challenges

 Don’t want to save *all* your coins?
 Simply take just the dimes and drop them into a container of your choice until it’s full.
 Making this a ritual at the end of every day will turn this small action into a money-saving habit.

-To give you some perspective, here is how much you can save:
+To give you some perspective, here is how much you can save with this 365-day challenge:

 - A 16-oz water bottle will hold about $100 in dimes